ampersand-five/mac-setup/README.md

         font
     - Many fonts are already patched ready for download, like [Fira Code pathed with Nerd Font][fira-code-nerd-font]
-1. Check README on current installation instructions
+1. Check README on current installation instructions, but read the bottom of it
+    - Make sure to install the patched fonts.
+In the example FiraCode, the readme is copied from FiraCode, verbatim, and then, has new instructions at the bottom added to it that are specific to patched Nerd Fonts.
+        [This][firacode-nerd-font-instructions] is a link to the FiraCode section to read and follow.
+    - TL;DR: For FiraCode, don't click the download link in the README, that's the direct link to FiraCode original (not patched with Nerd Fonts).
+You need to go into each of the folders at the top and download a font from there.
+        [Quick link example][firacode-nerdfont-regular]
-1. Configure apps to use font (instructions below for Macs):
+3. Configure apps to use font (instructions below for Macs):
     - iTerm2: iTerm2 -> Preferences -> Profiles -> Text, set Font to the font and
         tick the checkbox for 'Use ligatures'
     - VS Code: Code -> Preferences -> Settings, open settings